Ghini/ghini.desktop/doc/use_cases-jbq.rst

 Overview
 ---------------------------

-This page presents a list of use cases.
-If you're looking for straight, practical information, you are at the right place.
-If you prefer a thorough presentation of the software and database structure, check the section `software for botanical gardens <goal.html#botanic-garden-software>`_

 - At the JBQ, we work most of all with orchids, family Orchidaceae, one of the largest plant families, with no less than 850 genera, organized in approximately 70 subtribes, 22 tribes, 5 subfamilies.
 How we represent